 Undoubtedly, one way to address gender equality is through education.
 In this sense, the role of METIs becomes key as different authors illustrate.
 According to Boström Cars & Österman (2015), MET is decisive in training more gender- and culture-sensitive seafarers, and MET institutions are key agents to transmit societal values.
 In line with this, different authors draw their attention to the importance of including the gender perspective in the maritime curriculum (Barahona-Fuentes et al., 2019; Boström Cars & Österman, 2015; Horck, 2010; Walker et al., 2003).
-Another recent research project on Gender Equality and Cultural Awareness in Maritime Education and Training (GECAMET) (Dragomir, 2018) also examines diverse leadership and coaching techniques practiced by MET institutions to promote gender awareness in their curriculum and instruction.
+Another recent research project on Gender Equality and Cultural Awareness in Maritime Education and Training (GECAMET) (Dragomir, 2018) also examines diverse leadership and coaching techniques practiced by MET institutions to promote gender equality and cultural awareness and recognizes the significant role of METIs to increase and enhance gender awareness in their curriculum and instruction.
 In line with this, the case study of Barcelona School of Nautical Studies illustrates how the incorporation of gender mainstreaming in teaching brings about positive outcomes for advancement towards gender equality in MET.